DarkSarvar/PROFESSOR-BOT/README.md

 unban_user  - to unban a user.
-channel - to get list of total connected channels broadcast - to broadcast a message to all Eva Maria users index - to get from the db
+channel - to get list of total connected channels broadcast - to broadcast a message to all Eva Maria users index - to get files from the db
 ```

 </details>